Lfarioli/Postgres/PostgresErcole/README.md

 # Postgres

 ## Requirements
-The user postgres must be trusted from localhost in the file pg_hba.conf
+- The user postgres must be trusted from localhost in the file pg_hba.conf
+- The scripts must be run with the OS user postgres

 ## Memory parameters